turingschool/curriculum/source/topics/blogger/static_pages.markdown

 end
 ```

+Then go to your terminal and run `rake db:migrate`

 * Open `app/models/page.rb` and update our page model to allow the
   `slug` attribute to be accessible (allowing it to be assigned
   through the controller):